Skip to content

 The hiking will be mostly silent and moderately paced/hilly, with breaks for mindful movement, conscious breathing, and meditation.
 Beginners to yoga are welcome.
 For ages 13+.

 Bring water, dress in layers, and feel free to use hiking poles.
 Contact instructor to reserve a set.
+Questions?
+Contact: Libby Volckening at libby@yogalibre.net or call 413-834-4524

 Hiking

-Northfield Mountain Recreation and Environmental Center maintains 26 miles of trails that offer excellent hiking in warmer months, May through November.
+Northfield Mountain Recreation and Environmental Center maintain 26 miles of trails that offer excellent hiking in warmer months, May through November.
 In order to preserve the integrity of the trails, hiking is not permitted once the ski season begins, or during spring mud season.
 The wide carriage-width trails that make up most of the trail system are designed for cross-country skiing.
-Additionally there are 6.0 mi. of traditional hiking trails that wind past streams, hemlock groves, old rock quarries, and the striking Rose Ledge cliffs.
-Below are links to our trail map, trail report and trail guides for the Rose Ledge Trail and the Hidden Quarry Trail.
+Additionally, there are 6.0 mi. of traditional hiking trails that wind past streams, hemlock groves, old rock quarries, and the striking Rose Ledge cliffs.
+Below are links to our trail map, trail report, and trail guides for the Rose Ledge Trail and the Hidden Quarry Trail.

 Please enjoy the trails and respect other hikers.
 We also ask that you please keep your dogs on a leash and pick up after them.